 A special note: Due to the schedule next week, we will not be offering meals on Wednesday the 20th, but we will be offering meals Thursday the 21st at the normal times and locations.
 If you have any trouble getting meals at the new time and date, please reach out to our office for alternate accommodation to meet your needs.
 324-2570.

-We will be providing free meals for all children 1-18 years old who are not in school.
-We can provide meals to children and it does not matter if your student is distance learning, not school age yet or even home schooled.
-We will be able to provide those meals on Wednesdays at our eight distance learning meal distribution sites.
+We will be providing free meals for all children 1-18 years old regardless of whether they are in school or learning remotely.
+Learning remotely means DLI and remote learning on days your student is not in school.
+Additionally, we can provide meals to children not yet school-age or even are home schooled.
+These meals will be provided weekly on Wednesdays at our eight distance learning meal distribution sites.
 Each child will receive five breakfasts and five lunches.
 However, families still need to use the pre-order links EACH WEEK for the remote learning pick up days.
 This will help us plan for how many and where you will be picking up the meals.
 If you plan on picking up meals every week for the duration of the program, you may use the Standing Order form.
 These links are provided below.
 We will not need student id numbers or names for this new program.

 Locations for Remote Learning Meal Pickups